wangjiawen2013/charton/README.md

 ## 🤝 Contributions Welcome
 Contributions are welcome!
 Whether it's improving documentation, adding new chart types, or optimizing performance, your help is appreciated.

-## ⚖️ Our Commitment to Open Source
-**Charton is and will always be "Open Core" under the Apache 2.0 license.**

-We believe that high-performance visualization infrastructure should be a public good:
-- **The Core:** The engine, statistical transforms, and standard emitters are, and will remain, licensed under **Apache 2.0**.
-This is a permanent commitment to the Rust community.
-- **Sustainability:** Inspired by the **Polars** model, we aim to build a sustainable ecosystem.
-While the core remains free and open, we may explore enterprise-grade services (such as **Charton Cloud** or specialized high-performance plugins) in the future to ensure long-term maintenance and innovation.

 ## 📄 License
 Charton is licensed under the **Apache License 2.0**.

-By contributing to Charton, you agree that your contributions will be licensed under the Apache License 2.0.
-This ensures the project remains open and accessible while allowing for long-term sustainability.

 ## 🙏 Acknowledgements
 - **AI Collaboration:** The development of this project has been greatly aided by AI, particularly **Qwen3-Coder** and **Kimi**, which significantly accelerated the development process.